MegaMakerPrinters/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ We are two guys from Sweden buiilding a FDM printer.
+🙋‍♀️ We are three guys from Sweden building a FDM printer.
 The printer will run [Duet Web Control](https://github.com/Duet3D/DuetWebControl) as interface and [Ultimaker Cura](https://github.com/Ultimaker/Cura) as slicer with custom profiles and plugins.

-👩‍💻 Usefull websited
+👩‍💻 Usefull websites
 - [Product page](https://megamaker.se)
 - [Documentation](https://docs.megamaker.se)
 - [Downloads](https://downloads.megamaker.se)